charl/getting-and-cleaning-data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Unless specified otherwise, all commands were run from within a R CLI session (on GNU Linux).

+All data transformations are documented in the form of comments in [run_analysis.R](https://github.com/charl/getting-and-cleaning-data/blob/master/run_analysis.R).

 **Note: All data files are kept in ./data.**

 [CodeBook.md](https://github.com/charl/getting-and-cleaning-data/blob/master/CodeBook.md) describes the variables, data and any transformations or work that were performed to clean up the data for this project.